Zinzi Clemmons

-Zinzi Clemmons is an American writer.
+Zinzi Clemmons (born 1985) is an American writer.
 She is known for her 2017 debut novel What We Lose.

 Personal life

 Born in 1985 to a multi-ethnic South African mother from an upper-middle-class family in Johannesburg and African-American father raised in Jamaica, Queens, Zinzi Clemmons grew up in Swarthmore, Pennsylvania and spent summers in South Africa.
 Rapper Phife Dawg, of the group A Tribe Called Quest, was her cousin.

 Clemmons attended Brown University as an undergraduate, studying critical theory, then earned an MFA in fiction at Columbia University, where she worked with Paul Beatty.
 In 2012 she moved home and paused the novel she was working on to care for her mother who was dying of cancer.
 She began keeping a diary of the experience, which later served as some of the source material for her first novel.

 Clemmons is married to poet and translator André Naffis-Sahely.
 They live in Culver City, near Los Angeles.